You can start planning your ceremony online now

 You will both be asked to read or say the words of the declaration.

 There is no legal requirement to exchange rings.
-Should you decide to follow this time honoured tradition, you can choose some additional vows to say to each other from the following options
+Should you decide to do so, you can choose some additional vows to say to each other from our choices.

 Alternatively, you may wish to say a few words that you have written yourselves.
 They cannot contain any religious reference or link to any religious ceremony.
 These will need to be checked by the registrar at least one month prior to the ceremony.
 Please attach your words to this part of the form.
 Please also tell us who will be holding the rings or if you would like them on a ring cushion.

 There is the opportunity to personalize your ceremony by choosing some music to play at certain points in your ceremony.
 This is usually for the entrance, the signing of the register and as you leave the ceremony room.

 For ceremonies in Bugle Street, please bring your chosen music on an iPod or similar device or CD on the day of the ceremony.
 You will need to arrange for one of your guests to operate your iPod or similar device.